psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 For the grant type authorization "code" the JWT contains the response parameters as defined in [RFC6749], sections 4.1.2:

 * `code` - the authorization code
-* `state` - the state value as sent by the client in the authorization request, if the client include a `state` parameter
+* `state` - the state value as sent by the client in the authorization request, if the client included a `state` parameter

 The following example shows the JWT claims for a successful "code" authorization response: